|Quick Facts: Radiation Therapists|

 Radiation therapists work in hospitals, offices of physicians, and outpatient centers.
 Most radiation therapists work full time.

-Most radiation therapists complete programs that lead to an associate’s degree or a bachelor’s degree in radiation therapy.
-Radiation therapists must be licensed or certified in most states.
-Requirements vary by state, but often include passing a national certification exam.
+Radiation therapists typically need an associate’s or bachelor’s degree in radiation therapy.
+Most states require radiation therapists to be licensed or certified, which often includes passing a national certification exam.

 The median annual wage for radiation therapists was $82,790 in May 2021.